Brittle nails in dogs are fairly common.

-The usual course of treatment includes a combination of medications designed to suppress your dog’s immune system (like prednisone), tetracycline (an antibiotic), pentoxifylline (improves blood flow), and a supplement containing essential fatty acids, vitamin E, niacinamide (a form of B3).
+The usual course of treatment includes a combination of medications designed to suppress your dog’s immune system (like prednisone), tetracycline (an antibiotic), pentoxifylline (improves blood flow), and a supplement containing essential fatty acids (like Vet Naturals Omega Chews), vitamin E, niacinamide (a form of B3).
 Your vet will likely also remove the extremely painful nails.

 6. Improper Nutrition

 Just like people, dogs need a balanced diet to stay healthy from head to toe.